Retirement Guide

 Per-Tax Monthly TERP Benefit | $1,108.33 |

 TERP is taxable income that begins September 1 after your retirement date and continues for 3 years (36 months).
 As you can see in the above example, your tax bracket for your TERP benefit will be different than what you are in as a current employee (as the tax bracket calculation is based only on your TERP earnings and nothing else).
-Normally, TERP payments fall below the lowest tax bracket, therefore State and Federal taxes are not withheld.
+For most people, TERP payments fall below the lowest tax bracket, therefore State and Federal taxes are not withheld.
 You may want to speak to a tax advisor to determine if you need to change your tax withholdings for your TERP payments.
 You will receive a W-2 in January for your TERP income.

 ARP (Administrator Retirement Program)

-The ARP 403b lump-sum payment is available to employees in the Administrator and Professional- Instructional Units whose age + Administrator / PR-I years of service = at least 70.
+The ARP 403b lump-sum payment is available to employees in the Administrator and Professional-Instructional Units whose age + Administrator / PR-I years of service = at least 70.
 To be eligible for ARP, the Administrator / PR-I would need to be employed for at least 12 years and contributed a minimum of $50 per paycheck into a 403b for at least 5 years.

 The lump-sum payment is divided into two equal contributions, one in July of the year of retirement and the other in January of the year following retirement.
 The amount of the payment varies based on the years of service and years contributing to the plan.
 An individualized calculation of the payment will be provided to the eligible retiring Administrator / PR-I.